 When will grants be awarded and when can I expect to receive awarded funds

-If your business/organization is determined to be eligible and selected for a grant, notice of grant amount will be sent out via mail by mid-November 2020.
-Awards will be distributed by the seven regional Economic Development Districts (EDDs) by the end of November 2020 and will be sent to by eligible recipients via mail.
+If your business/organization is determined to be eligible and selected for a grant, notice of grant amount will be sent out via e-mail by December 2020.
+Awards will be distributed by the seven regional Economic Development Districts (EDDs) by mid-December 2020 and will be sent to eligible recipients via mail to the address provided in your application.

 How will grants be distributed?